kagiko/vaultwarden-wiki/Differences-from-the-upstream-API-implementation.md

 Email verification has not yet been implemented, so users just need to enter any random token to continue and the change will be applied.

-## Creating organization

-We use upstream Vault interface directly without any (significant) changes, this is why user is presented with paid options when creating organization.
-To create an organization, just use the free option, none of the limits apply when using bitwarden_rs as back-end API and after the organization is created it should behave like Enterprise organization.

 ## Inviting users into organization

 ### With SMTP enabled